monktastic/hackmd/spirituality/nonduality.md

 Stage two is already a high stage of realization, but there is still one final step to take: the Godhead must somehow release itself from the illusion of inherency.
 This is tricky business, because it is so self-evidently Real and Ultimate.
 Indeed, whenever it looks for itself, there it is!
 It never suspects that It may be continually dreaming Itself into existence in this way.

 When the bottom finally drops out, the asymmetry is thoroughly dissolved: appearances are consciousness, _and consciousness is seen to be nothing but appearances_.
-"Consciousness" is not a standalone phenomenon, but a simple label for the (miraculous) fact that anything appears at all.
+"Consciousness" is not a standalone phenomenon, but a simple label for the (utterly miraculous) fact that anything appears at all.

 Zen master Thích Nhất Hạnh (*[The Buddhist Understanding of Reality](https://www.mindfulnessbell.org/archive/2015/01/dharma-talk-the-buddhist-understanding-of-reality-2)*):
 > Without subject, there is no object; without object, there is no subject.
 They manifest at the same time.